Aesthisia/exopods/README.md

 ```

 Navigate to the host url & you will be redirected to the login page.
 Also make sure desired port is open & not being blocked by your firewall.
+Default username is `admin` & password `exopods`

 ### Usage